Le Touquet: Water and beach sports

 Despite Le Touquet being a seaside resort, at first sea activities ran somewhat in the background in relation to other sports.
-For the upper-class clientele, sea baths alone were not enough as they were taken for granted, so resorts competed with each other for the most expansive offer of other leisure or entertainment opportunities.
+For the upper-class clientele, sea baths alone were not enough as they were taken for granted, so resorts competed with each other by providing a wide choice of other leisure or entertainment opportunities.
 Still, many events happened on the beach as well.
-A beach club was opened in 1927, but just like elsewhere in pre-war France, the main goal was not as much participation in sports but its members' health.
-A swimming pool (1931), 66 m long and 25 m wide with depth varying from 60 cm to 5 m, could accommodate up to 3,500 guests on its tribunes and included such features as four diving trampolines up to 10 m above the ground, purified seawater heated to 30 C, more than 500 cabins with footbaths, a massaging hot tub, a beauty salon, a laundry service, a restaurant, a café, a teahouse and a leisure room as well as a beach games room and a large parking.
+A beach club was opened in 1927, but just like elsewhere in pre-war France, the main goal was not as much participation in sports as its members' health.
+A swimming pool (1931), 66 m long and 25 m wide with depth varying from 60 cm to 5 m, could accommodate up to 3,500 guests on its tribunes and included such features as four diving trampolines up to 10 m above the ground, purified seawater heated to 30 C, more than 500 cabins with footbaths, a massaging hot tub, a beauty salon, a laundry service, a restaurant, a café, a teahouse and a leisure room as well as a beach games room and a large parking lot.
 The pool was badly damaged during World War II, but was restored to service in 1950 and stayed in the pre-war configuration until 1985, when rising maintenance costs prompted the commune to convert the area to a water park.

-Aqualud, as it was known, closed in 2020 due to the COVID-19 pandemic and has never since reopened its doors.
-The commune intends to demolish it and has signed a statement of intent to sell the land to a developer who will build a luxury hotel called "The Dune".
+Aqualud, as it was known, included six water slides, a jacuzzi and a wave pool, and it attracted over 100,000 visitors per year.
+The water park closed in 2019 for maintenance and never reopened after the COVID-19 pandemic struck.
+The abandoned site was a popular target for urban explorers before the commune hired security guards to deter trespassers.
+A luxury hotel complex, "The Dune", is supposed to take its place, but as of November 2025, its building permit is held up by numerous court challenges.